effbiae/k/README.md

 `make`.
 This will build k as an app and make an image with `baremetal.sh k.app`.

-note that at the start of execution of the k.app, the image is not loaded into memory correctly.  to verify this, follow this section:
+using your favourite emulator, note that at the start of execution of the k.app, the image is not loaded into memory correctly.  to verify this, i did this...

 ### diagnosing with bochs 2.8
 note you need bochs 2.8 with avx512 enabled (see below)